 Professional Indemnity (PI) insurance is an important form of protection for businesses that provide specialist services or professional advice.
 It is designed to respond to claims against your business for losses as a result of actual or alleged negligent acts or omissions in the provision of your professional service or advice.
 PI Insurance will also assist with the legal costs associated with responding to or managing claims which are covered by the policy

 Your Public Liability policy does not provide protection if there is financial loss only or if the cause of the loss was a breach of professional duty, so it’s important you know the difference.

 Professional Indemnity Insurance is applicable to many professions, such as chiropractors, consultants, engineers, architects, real estate agents, and accountants, just to name a few.
 In many professions, it is a requirement to hold a PI policy in order to render your services.

 Each industry has its own unique set of risks which can be addressed in a policy tailored specifically for your profession.

 Employers Liability Insurance protects the company and the people who manage the company, such as the Company Director and Senior Managers, against the risks and exposures of running the business – your liability for mismanagement.
-It covers against allegations and acts of misconduct and legislative breaches, including statutory fines and penalties, defamation, statutory breach of duty, OH&S issues, unfair dismissal, and sexual harassment.
-It also protects a business against losses arising from dishonest acts such as theft and fraud by employees, including theft of stock.

 Without sufficient protection, you could potentially risk losing not only your business, but your personal assets too.